EXERCISE AND YOUR HEALTH

 SPIRITUAL ASPECTS OF EXERCISE

-What is spiritual development?
-Then, you may say, what is the purpose of life, if it is not to have experiences that make one feel really good?
-This is a good question that is addressed in several articles on this website.
-Here I will give just a brief answer.
+The purpose of life.
+You may say, hwoever, what is the purpose of life, if it is not to have experiences that make one feel really good?

-Some people want and believe one can have it both ways.
+Can one do both?
+Some people believe one can have it both ways.
 That is, one can be an athlete and develop spiritually as well.
 Indeed, there are a number of books promoting this approach.
-However, for the type of development we suggest, physical activity, beyond that needed for your daily life, will inevitably get in the way, as one needs loads of extra rest and sleep, for example.
-Also, the lifestyle of the athlete usually is not healthful, including the diet of carbohydrates and fats, at times, and more.
-Thus, I do not believe one can really combine the two.
+However, for the type of development I suggest, physical activity, beyond that needed for your daily life, will inevitably get in the way.
+I do not believe one can combine the two.

-I do not wish to imply that exercise is bad or harmful.
-It is generally excellent for physical development.
-However, it is not helpful for spiritual development, no matter what anyone thinks.
-We do not find spiritual teachers and monks running marathons, for example, as they know better.
-Gentle exercise is only important for the growth and maintenance of the physical body.
+I certainly do not wish to imply that all exercise is bad or harmful.
+Some is excellent for physical development.
+However, it is not helpful for mental or spiritual development, no matter what anyone thinks.
+Highly developed spiritual teachers do not run marathons, for example, as they know better.
+So stick with gentle exercise for the growth and maintenance of the physical body.

 EXERCISE AND WEIGHT LOSS